devshivamthakur/mycollection/README.md

                    10.viewstudent.java

   Note: all ".form" file will be open only in netbeans ide.

+Note: tic.java file is source code of tic tac toi game using java

 Simple program:-
                 1.a simple java program to check whether internet connection is available or not